-How many people say, ‘I couldn’t possibly teach my teenager any algebra or geometry.
-I never understood them myself at school…‘?
+How many people say, ‘I couldn’t possibly teach maths for teenagers.
+I never understood algebra or geometry myself at school…‘?

 Seems a fair comment.
 But then, if you didn’t understand these concepts in school, why do you suppose that your child might do any better?
 Your child has some of your genetic make-up, and problems with mathematical concepts often run in the family.